hothman/PhindAccessHackathon2020/gitTutorial/README.md

 6. If you type `git status` again, it will tell you that the `name_surname` file is now tracked by git.

 At some level you would have to track multiple files at once or all the files in one directory.
-Using the wild card feature can save you alot of time by avoid tracking the files one by one.
+Using the wild card feature can save you a lot of time by avoid tracking the files one by one.
 The following command add all the files in a directory to the tracking system.

 ```sh
 $ git status *